minimagick/minimagick/README.md

 ## Requirements

-ImageMagick or GraphicsMagick command-line tool has to be installed.
+ImageMagick command-line tool has to be installed.
 You can check if you have it installed by running

 ```sh
 $ magick -version